 - To help them understand that God has a plan for their lives.

-- To work towards seeing each Pathfinder saved.
+- To work towards seeing each Pathfinder saved in God's kingdom.

 - To give them opportunity for development of leadership skills.

 - To help them develop a balanced physical, mental, social and spiritual life.